akka/akka/akka-docs/src/main/paradox/logging.md

 ### MDC values defined by the application

-One useful feature available in Slf4j is [MDC](http://logback.qos.ch/manual/mdc.html), Akka has a way to let the application specify custom values, you just need to get a specialized `LoggingAdapter`, the `DiagnosticLoggingAdapter`.
+One useful feature available in Slf4j is [MDC](http://logback.qos.ch/manual/mdc.html), Akka has a way to let the application specify custom values, for this you need to use a specialized `LoggingAdapter`, the `DiagnosticLoggingAdapter`.
 In order to get it you can use the factory, providing an @scala[Actor] @java[AbstractActor] as logSource: